kubernetes-sigs/gateway-api/geps/gep-3155/index.md

 ## Introduction

-This is a wide ranging GEP intending to cover three additions to the API that all have a shared goal - enabling backend mTLS with Gateway API.
+This is a wide ranging GEP intending to cover three additions to the API that all have a shared goal - enabling backend mutual TLS with Gateway API.
 Although this specific GEP focuses on manual configuration across the board, the hope is that it will also enable higher level automation to simplify this process for users.